Enforcement of Child Support Orders in a Texas Divorce

 outstanding delinquency.

-If the obligor fails to respond, the Child Support Division will confirm the
+If the obligor fails to respond, the Child Support Division will confirm the location of the obligor and other information necessary to suspend the license and then refer the case for administrative or judicial prosecution.

 Can a parent take custody of the child instead of making child support